What is the spiritual meaning of eczema and skin rashes like dermatitis or psoriasis? This article has ideas based on my experience.

 Note: I used to use steroid creams for my eczema but they only worked briefly, so I had to look for other solutions (hence this article).

 *Identify other physical triggers.
 My eczema comes back if I’m around cats, especially the long-haired variety (as beautiful as they are).
 I also get a rash if I wear wool clothing, thermals or scarves.
 Bamboo or cotton clothing is fine.
 I reduce dust mite exposure by sunning our bedding and washing the sheets often.

-*Learn to say what you mean.
+*Learn to say what you mean, mean what you say, but not say it mean (from Al-Anon).
 Sensitive people often feel more at home in the mental or spiritual realms than here on earth.
 Eczema can be a sign that you feel trapped in your body – part of you wants to break out, or break off from the pain of being mortal.

 I know that my eczema is linked to rage.
 When I feel ignored or bullied (especially by authority figures), I break out in a rash on my face and arms that disappears once I find my centre.
 Instead of judging myself, I laugh and tell people ‘hey I’m getting a stress rash – let’s get to the bottom of this issue instead of letting it drag on’.

 To reduce my stress levels, I’ve changed my lifestyle so I have time to meditate, sleep, spend time with my partner, and stay fit.
 I also studied Holistic Counselling, and work with my Spirit Guides to delegate my worries.